alma4rebi/swift-programming-language/book/GenericParametersAndArguments.md

 ### Generic Argument Clause

 A *generic argument clause* specifies the type arguments of a generic type.
-A generic argument clause is enclosed in angle brackets (&lt;&gt;) and has the following form:
+A generic argument clause is enclosed in angle brackets (<>) and has the following form:

 -   ```
     <generic argument list>